FischermanCH/net-alarm/README.md

     - show the log file in a table
     - show the log file in live view

-TCP/IP  -> placeholder, will be replaced when it is clear by what ;-) HOST    -> placeholder, will be replaced when it is clear by what ;-) LAN     -> placeholder, will be replaced when it is clear by what ;-)
+- TCP/IP  -> placeholder, will be possible replaced
+- HOST    -> placeholder, will be possible replaced
+- LAN     -> placeholder, will be possible replaced

 ALERTING
 - configure alerting